lvlvllvlvllvlvl/uneval_static/README.md

-# uneval
+# uneval_static

-Makes [Serde](http://serde.rs) serialize your data to the Rust source code.
+Makes [Serde](http://serde.rs) serialize your data to Rust source code that can be stored in a static variable.

 ### Why?

-This crate was inspired by the [Stack Overflow question](https://stackoverflow.com/questions/58359340/deserialize-file-using-serde-json-at-compile-time).
-In short, if you want to make some data in the human-readable format, such as JSON, to be deserialized at compile-time and build into the binary, as if it was written by hand, then this crate can possibly help you.
+The crate that this is forked from, [uneval](https://crates.io/crates/uneval), provides type flexibility by using trait functions such as `.into()` to convert serde types to rust types.
+However, this means that the output code must incur some runtime cost to initialize itself, which is suboptimal on an emotional level and potentially on a performance level as well.
+The code output by this crate can fit into a narrower range of types, but does not require a `lazy_static` initializer.

 ### How to?

 This crate is intended to be used from the build script.
 It will serialize anything you provide to it to any path you provide (or to the arbitrary [`io::Write`](https://doc.rust-lang.org/stable/std/io/trait.Write.html) implementation, or into `String`, if you want to).
 Then, you'll [`include!`](https://doc.rust-lang.org/stable/std/macro.include.html) the generated file wherever you want to use it.
+As your static variable will likely declare any references as `&'static`, you will probably want to use different type definitions in the build script than in your code.
+Any maps in the static variable should be declared as [phf](https://crates.io/crates/phf)

 ### How does it work?